-DATE OF MEETING: August 22, 2017
+DATE OF MEETING: September 6, 2017

-SUMMARY: The report from Sibson Consulting on Executive Compensation and Governance recommends that the USM BOR adopt an executive compensation philosophy that outlines the goals and desired objectives of the USM executive compensation program, compensation elements, peer group, pay positioning, etc. The attached document has been shared with the USM presidents and is submitted to the Organization and Compensation Committee for review and approval, which should include a decision on the aggregate percentile target for compensation.
+SUMMARY: The report from Sibson Consulting on Executive Compensation and Governance recommends that the USM BOR adopt an executive compensation philosophy that outlines the goals and desired objectives of the USM executive compensation program, compensation elements, peer group, pay positioning, etc. The attached revisions to the document have been shared with the USM presidents and are submitted to the Organization and Compensation Committee for review and approval.

-ALTERNATIVE(S): The Committee could choose not to approve the document or they could suggest changes to it.
+ALTERNATIVE(S): The Regents could choose not to approve the document or they could suggest further changes to it.